The Trap of Life Insurance Third Pillar

 After twenty years, the difference with a good 3a becomes extremely impressive.
 Indeed, in that simulation, the invested 3a has 88K CHF more than the life insurance 3a.
 Put another way, the person with an invested 3a has 61% more money in retirement than the person with a life insurance 3a.

-Finally, let’s look at thirty years.
+Finally, we look at thirty years.

 Finally, life insurance 3a is at the same level as bank 3a.
 However, the difference is only 7000 CHF.